 The Buddha Park is a park located 25 km on the outskirts of the city.
 The park is a home to more than 200 Hindu and Buddhist fascinating statues sprinkled across the place.

 As for Kong Lor, this cave is one of Southeast Asia’s geological wonders!
 There’s a 7 km of Nam Nih Bun river flowing through the cave making it impossible to cover by walking.
-The colour lights inside the cave make the view even more fascinating.
-This was my favourite place in Laos and I will be writing a whole article about it soon.
+The color lights inside the cave make the view even more fascinating.
+This was my favorite place in Laos and I will be writing a whole article about it soon.

 Places to visit in Vientiane

 I would have to start with That Luang.
 The Great Stupa, besides for looking fascinating is also the most sacred monument in the country.
 That Luang is surrounded by few other architectural masterpieces as well, making the complex looks more like a fortress, rather than a monument.

 I already mentioned Patuxai, the Laos Victory Gate.
 It only costs 10 cents to climb up to the 7th floor and enjoy probably the best view in Vientiane, especially during the sunset.

 Another great place to be during sunset is the Night Market at the Mekong Bay.
 After the sunset, all street vendor take out their stall and the riverside looks even more alive than it does during the day.
 You can get some really good bargains here.
 You should also try Lao Lao, a traditional rice whiskey that has a scorpion in the bottle!